The classic Italian recipe! Chicken Milanese is crispy but juicy, pan-fried to perfection. It makes an elegant meal with a salad in just 25 minutes.

 - Season both sides of the chicken with salt and pepper.

-- Start by coating both sides of a chicken breast in the flour, then dip both sides into the eggs, and then into the breadcrumb mixture.
-Repeat with the remaining chicken breasts.
+- Start by coating both sides of a chicken breast cutlet in the flour, then dip both sides into the eggs, and then into the breadcrumb mixture.
+Repeat with the remaining chicken cutlets.

 - Heat oil in a large skillet over medium-high heat.

-- Add chicken cutlets, without crowding the pan, to the heated oil.
+- Add chicken to the heated oil, without crowding the pan.
 You may need to cook in two batches.
 Cook for 3 -4 minutes on the first side.
-Flip and continue cooking on the second side for 2 – 3 minutes more minutes until golden brown.
-Repeat until all chicken is cooked.
+Flip and continue cooking on the second side for 2 – 3 minutes more minutes until golden brown outside and no longer pink inside.
+Transfer chicken to a plate lined with paper towel to blot off extra oil.
+Repeat until all chicken is cooked (you can transfer cooked chicken to wire rack set over a pan and place in a 250°F oven to stay warm while the second batch cooks).

 Love this recipe?
 I’d appreciate it if you could scroll down and add a *5 star rating* to help others know they’ll love it as well!